 Full-service brokers not only offer more resources than discount online brokers but they generally have extensive lists of no-transaction-fee mutual funds and commission-free ETFs.

-TD Ameritrade has the best of both worlds: it is low on costs and has an extensive range of services, including:
+They have the best of both worlds: it is low on costs and has an extensive range of services, including:

 - Supporting a wide range of securities